sillestadtkowsky/count-of-product-category/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-This plugin provides a shortcode that displays the count of products in a product category.
+This plugin provides a shortcode that displays the count of products in a product category of woocommerce.

 == Description ==
 This plugin provides a shortcode that displays the count of products in a product category.
 You can use the shortcode on every page or post.
 IMPORTANT!
 This is clearly NOT an official plugin from Woocommerce.